The information we collect, why we use it, who we share it with, and how we protect it, along with the tools you can use to manage your privacy.

 Accessing and deleting your information

-We’ve made a variety of privacy tools available on Zillow.
+We’ve made a variety of privacy tools available on our sites.
 Using the Zillow Privacy Center, you can see what kind of data we’ve collected about you and the types of third parties we share it with.
-You can also download a copy of the data and take it with you to a service outside of Zillow if you want.
-If you’d like to delete your data or close your account, you can do that using the Zillow Privacy Center as well.
+You can also download a copy of your Zillow, Trulia, and HotPads data and take it with you to a service outside of Zillow.
+If you’d like to delete your Zillow, Trulia, or HotPads data or close your account, you can do that using the Zillow Privacy Center as well.

 We provide these tools for your benefit and we will never discriminate against you for using them.
 But if you choose to delete your data or close your account, we won’t be able to offer you services that require us to use your data.